 Unmarried parents who have not established child custody will want to work with a knowledgeable Houston family lawyer in order to protect their interests and those of the child.

-Looking Out for You and Your Children in Houston Family Law Matters
+Looking Out for You and Your Children in Houston Family Law Matters in Houston

-Texas family laws can be complex, and the way that you set up child custody and visitation will impact everything about your relationship with your child, including how often you get to see him or her and how much child support you will need to pay your child’s mother or father.
+Texas family laws can be complex, and the way that you set up child custody and visitation will impact everything about your relationship with your child, including how often you get to see him or her and how many children support you will need to pay your child’s mother or father.
 When seeking a competent family lawyer in Texas, look no further than Stepp & Sullivan, PC.